runeimp/envini/README.md

 EnvINI
 ======

 A small and simple Go configuration library.
+It is also a command line tool that reviews an INI file and outputs it's contents as JSON to better understand what your config struct should expect

 * Reads INI file for config
 * Checks Environment Variables for system overrides to the config